-Every truck in your fleet will need to be covered by commercial auto insurance.
+Every truck in your fleet must be covered by commercial auto insurance.

 But that’s only the start.

-There are many different types of business insurance that you may need (or want) to carry to protect your trucking business.
+You may need (or want) to carry many different types of business insurance to protect your trucking business.

-- Cargo insurance protects your business from loss if cargo is lost or damaged while in transit.
+- Cargo insurance protects your business from loss if cargo is lost or damaged in transit.

-- General liability coverage protects your business if a person or property is damaged due to a crash or load delivery errors.
+- General liability coverage protects your business if a person or property is damaged due to a crash or load delivery error.

-- Bobtail ( or non-trucking liability) insurance covers your drivers when driving between gigs (off-dispatch) or using the truck for personal reasons.
+- Bobtail ( or non-trucking liability) insurance covers drivers driving between gigs (off-dispatch) or using the truck for personal reasons.